AnnaLenavonBehren/Brand-Compliance-Checker/README.md

 **Note:**
-Ensure that you have a running installation of [Docker](https://docs.docker.com/get-started/get-docker/) and [Ollama](https://ollama.com/download) on your PC.
+- Ensure that you have a running installation of [Docker](https://docs.docker.com/get-started/get-docker/) and [Ollama](https://ollama.com/download) on your PC.
+- The docker-compose assumes a WSL 2 backend, adjust if necessary.

 ## Usage